 I offer a warm, steadying, and accepting presence.
 As a person-centred counsellor/psychotherapist, I trust that my clients have the inner resources they need, to explore the issues that have brought them to counselling.

 Some arrive feeling overwhelmed by events or grieving for a loss.
 Others are struggling with stress due to life changes.
 Sometimes clients come because they recognise that events in their past are restricting their choices, and impacting on current relationships.

-I am an independent counsellor/psychotherpist working in private practice, accredited by the British Association for Counselling and Psychotherapy, I offer one to one counselling/psychotherapy to adults.
+I am an independent counsellor/psychotherpist working in private practice with adult clients, accredited by the British Association for Counselling and Psychotherapy.

-For clients who are considering counselling and are unsure about what happens next, I offer a reduced fee for first sessions.
+For clients who are considering counselling and are unsure about what happens next, I offer a free Introductory Session.
 This enables us to see whether we can work together, and for clients to ask any questions they may have about me and counselling.

 Training, qualifications & experience